 Time Schedule

 The presumed opened time for this study will be for three months from October 1 to December 31.
-These are the times that involve three major holidays of heightened church activity and participation among Halloween, Thanksgiving, and Christmas.
+These times involve three major holidays of heightened church activity and participation among Halloween, Thanksgiving, and Christmas.
 The presumed time of taking the survey among the volunteer participants will offered up from 30 minutes to 1 hour.

 Procedures for Analyzing Data